 Now, the long-established accounting profession is undergoing significant change.
 New technologies, especially automation software and AI, are reshaping how routine accounting tasks are done.

-Traditional bookkeeping and data entry, once the bread and butter of many accounting firms, can increasingly be automated by modern software.
-Cloud accounting platforms and AI-powered tools can handle tasks like transaction coding, invoice processing, and even aspects of audit and tax preparation far more efficiently.
-As one industry commentary put it, automation excels at handling repetitive tasks, whereas complex work like financial analysis or giving personalized advice still relies on human expertise.
+Modern software is increasingly automating traditional bookkeeping and data entry, which were once the core services of many accounting firms.
+Cloud accounting platforms and AI-powered tools now handle transaction coding, invoice processing, and even parts of audit and tax preparation more efficiently.
+As one industry observer noted, automation performs well on repetitive tasks, while complex work like financial analysis or personalized advice still depends on human expertise.
 In practice, this means that while computers are taking over the number-crunching, accountants are shifting toward higher-value activities.

 Critically, this technological shift is redefining the role of accountants.
 Rather than spending days compiling ledgers or balancing books manually, accountants can leverage automation to do that heavy lifting.
 This frees up time to focus on advisory services: interpreting the numbers, providing insights, and guiding strategic decisions.